Author: We are Europe

 Pandemic Survival Manual: Clubs in Resistance

 In Colombia, the cultural sector was one of the hardest hit during the pandemic.
-Many venues and bars, following the instinct of survival, clung to their audience, the only thing that has always kept them afloat.
+Many venues and bars, following the instinct of survival, clung to their practical tips audience, the only thing that has always kept them afloat.
 Here are some of their stories.
 By Daniela Trujillo.

 Against All Odds: How an Electronic Scene in a Small Colombian Town is Self-Managed